-Alice Springs has its own unique identity, full of characters and charm, with that something special that make many people pass through and others visit and stay.
+Alice Springs has its own unique identity, full of character and charm, with that something special that make many people pass through and others visit and stay.

 The original Alice Springs was a waterhole located some 3 km north of the present town.
 Named after Alice Todd (wife of Superintendent of Post and Telegraph Sir Charles Todd), the town was founded as a staging point for the overland telegraph line in 1870.
 The current Alice Springs began its history as a town named Stuart, a telegraph station on the Adelaide to Darwin line, what was once the end of the Ghan railway line.
 With its renaming and gender change, ‘The Alice‘… as it is affectionately known by many locals, is now the modern town in the middle of Australia that you see today.